khanfarhan10/word-rnn-tensorflow/README.md

 scruff of small pop, and glaring at the tank.
 "Fascinating," said rather deeply rules, because Harry jumped upstairs quietly to start with every direction.
 ```

-## Projects
-If you have any project using this deep writing model, please let me know.
-I'll list up your project here.

-## Contribution
-Please feel free to:
-- Leave feedback in the issues
-- Open a Pull Request